USA and the UK

 The Short Term Study Visa is the right permit for a visa required national who is coming to Ireland to complete a short-term training program or an English language course.
 International students who wish to do a degree in Ireland will need to obtain a Long Term Study Visa.

-Regardless of which type of Study Visas you want to apply for, you need to be enrolled in a course in Ireland at the time of submitting your application.
+Regardless of which type of Study Visas you want to apply for, you need to be enrolled in a course in Ireland for at least this amount at the time of submitting your application.
 You also need to have paid the relevant course or registration fees and demonstrate that you have a good command of the English language.

 What are the requirements for the Long Term Study Visa?